-- For exposure to corrosivity category C1 (ISO 12944-2) topcoat not necessary if intumescent is applied and maintained in a C1 environment. - For exposure to corrosivity category C2 (ISO 12944-2) a minimum of one coat of topcoat at 50 μm DFT is recommended. - For corrosivity category C3 (ISO 12944-2) Jotun recommends two coats of topcoat at 50 μm DFT per coat.
-It is recommended that the total DFT of the topcoat does not exceed 150 μm . - During transportation or construction, SteelMaster must be protected from weather with the application of a topcoat.
+- For exposure to corrosivity category C1 (ISO 12944-2) topcoat not necessary if intumescent is applied and maintained in a C1 environment. - For exposure to corrosivity category C2 (ISO 12944-2) a minimum of one coat of topcoat at 50 μm DFT is recommended. - For corrosivity category C3 and C4 (ISO 12944-2) Jotun recommends two coats of topcoat at 50 μm DFT per coat. - It is recommended that the total dft of the topcoat does not exceed 150 $\mu m. \,$ - During transportation or construction, SteelMaster must be protected from condensation, ponding/pooling water due to rainfall or running water.
+This also extends to snow and ice.
 This is applicable for perimeter steelwork and intumescent systems destined for a C1 (ISO 12944-2) internal environment that are exposed to a higher environment category during the construction phase.
-There must be no ponding or running water on the steelwork.
+Date of issue: 14 December 2023 Page: 10/13